dortania/OpenCore-Post-Install/usb/manual/ssdt.md

 **Note**: At this point, this section assumes that the user already discovered [how to track every single type of port in your system](https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#finding-your-usb-ports) using 2.0 and 3.0 USB devices.

-After applying your patch look for the first USB 2.0 personality in your list (from the discovering process explained before).
+After applying the patch look for the first USB 2.0 personality in your list (from the discovering process explained before).

 And we find that the OEM (ASUS) already defined its own `GUPC` method to mark that port as `One` (Enabled) unconditionally, even if that port may not respond to us when tested in IORegistryExplorer.